 Breathe through your nose at night—> tape your mouth

-This is by far the easiest principle to implement, and it might also be the most important.
 As described in Principle 1, there are many benefits of breathing through your nose.
 The nose warms and humidifies the incoming air, improves gas exchange in the lungs, naturally activates the diaphragm, and slows down your breath so that the optimal amount of oxygen can be absorbed.
 Slowing the breath also helps us shift from a sympathetic state to a parasympathetic state.
 This is especially important for diabetics who do not shift into a parasympathetic (rest & digest) state at night as would be expected.

 “Therefore, the diabetic subjects examined have a loss of the parasympathetic tone during nighttime and hence a marked prevalence in sympathetic tone both during day and night without day-night changes in sympathovagal balance.” - Bernardi et al. (1992)